-\\ Standard Life have advised that there are no explicit fund management charge or additional expenses, but when the with-profits value is calculated, a deduction is made for their costs.
+^{} Standard Life have advised that there are no explicit fund management charge or additional expenses, but when the with-profits value is calculated, a deduction is made for their costs.
 These deductions are broadly the same as the fund management charges and additional expenses for investment-linked funds.

-- 7.3.
-Recognising that low cost does not necessarily mean good value, the assessment considered whether the services for which members pay or share the costs are suitable for, relevant to and (likely to be) valued by members and whether performance of the services had been effective.
-Consideration was also made of the costs relative to other options available in the market. - 7.4.
-Various investment-related services for which members do not directly bear the costs are nevertheless inextricably linked to creating the environment under which investment returns are delivered, e.g. strategy, monitoring, and the investment governance structure, so these were included in the assessment. - 7.5.
+- 8.4.
+Various investment-related services for which members do not directly bear the costs are nevertheless inextricably linked to creating the environment under which investment returns are delivered, e.g. strategy, monitoring, and the investment governance structure, so these were included in the assessment. - 8.5.
 Other services paid for by PepsiCo ('the Company') were excluded but nevertheless deliver value to members, e.g. the services of professional advisers and the operation of the Trustee Board, with a duty to act in the best interest of members.